TynanByrne/JTMWTL-WebApp/README.md

 <h1>Just Tell Me What To Lift</h1>

+Site is hosted with Heroku and can be visited: https://jtmwtl-fitnessapp.herokuapp.com/

 Video showing and explaining the project can be found at: https://youtu.be/5nws8_f8v_o

 As a big fitness fan, I decided to create a website that generates fitness plans for users after they